illinoistech-itm/jhajek/itmo-556/tooling-assignments/Readme.md

 If you have not already signed up for a [GitHub.com](https://github.com "Github.com signup") account, do so.
 We recommend using your name or some combination of your name, not your Hawk ID as this account is yours the rest of your life.
 Once you have your ID, submit it on BlackBoard under Assignments >  Tooling Assignment and Setup > GitHub ID.
 If you already have an ID, then just submit that ID.

-## Installation of Tools for Windows 10
+## Installation of Tools for Windows 10 or 11

 The following sections are for installation of tools on a Windows 10 PC, this is a list of the tools we will need installed on your laptop for this class:

 * git
 * VScode
-* VirtualBox 6.x
+* VirtualBox 7.x
 * powershell-core
 * (optional) vim